Vintage report 2018

 Merlot 2018

-Francois Viljoen, manager of Vinpro’s viticultural consultation service, summarizes the 2017-18 vintage as following: "Wine grape producers and cellars in South Africa are positive about the quality of wines from the 2018 harvest, despite challenging conditions resulting in one of the smallest crops in more than a decade.
-The 2018 harvest season was really challenging, due to a prolonged drought which some believe to be the worst in 100 years, and accompanied by water restrictions and frost damage in some areas”.
+Francois Viljoen, manager of Vinpro’s viticulture consultation service, summarizes the 2017-18 vintage as following: "Wine grape producers and cellars in South Africa are positive about the quality of wines from the 2018 harvest, despite challenging conditions resulting in one of the smallest crops in more than a decade.
+The 2018 harvest was really challenging, due to a prolonged drought, which some believe to be the worst in 100 years, accompanied by water restrictions and frost damage in some areas”.

 Though we battled during the season and had a significantly smaller crop, too, the quality turned out to be superb!
 Interesting enough, that the different batches from our vineyard were of such even quality, that we harvested everything within two days only, on 14 and 15 March - a novum for our winery